leonstel/leonstel.github.io/recursive_tree_part3.md

 I hope that above function is not lost on you and that the image clarifies a lot.
 Thank god that the recursive ```searchRecursive()``` is practically the same mechanic as the ```hasCheckedInBranch()``` so you haved killed two birds with one stone.
 Though that being said, there is a big difference between the implementations.

+The ```hasCheckedInBranch()``` operates on the leaf component itself whereas to ```searchRecursive()``` changes the entire input data.
+Remember that the tree component has the entire tree data bound and the child leafs are being drawn from that data.
+The search function changes te input data which triggers the tree to rerender its leafs with that newly set data.

 Same principle as hasCheckedInBranch(), but there is a big difference on the data which is is done.
 This is done at the tree level. (tree has leafs)  and the hasChcked is a function within the Leafs